 It is highly unlikely that fast fashion brands will ever give us full transparency of their supply chains, but how accountable are we the in fast-fashion problem?
 Surely, if we fail to educate ourselves and take decisive action to change the way we shop, aren't we just as much to blame?

-Educating ourselves is a good place to start.
+Well, if you want to help break the cycle, and help the sustainable fashion movement, there is no better place to start than educating ourselves first.
 It allows us to make more informed decisions and teaches us what to look for when we go shopping.
 More crucially, it teaches us what to avoid.

 Are you ready to embrace sustainable fashion and adopt some cruelty free, animal friendly fashion?
 Check out our top 7 recommended titles below.